-Abstract-We propose a method for constructing a video sequence of high space-time resolution by combining information from multiple low-resolution video sequences of the same dynamic scene.
+We propose a method for constructing a video sequence of high space-time resolution by combining information from multiple low-resolution video sequences of the same dynamic scene.
 Super-resolution is performed simultaneously in time and in space.
-By "temporal super-resolution," we mean recovering rapid dynamic events that occur faster than regular frame-rate.
-Such dynamic events are not visible (or else are observed incorrectly) in any of the input sequences, even if these are played in "slow-motion."
+By "temporal super-resolution" we mean recovering rapid dynamic events that occur faster than regular frame-rate.
+Such dynamic events are not visible (or else observed incorrectly) in any of the input sequences, even if these are played in "slow-motion".

 The spatial and temporal dimensions are very different in nature, yet are interrelated.
-This leads to interesting visual trade-offs in time and space and to new video applications.
-These include: 1) treatment of spatial artifacts (e.g., motion-blur) by increasing the temporal resolution and 2) combination of input sequences of different space-time resolutions (e.g., NTSC, PAL, and even high quality still images) to generate a high quality video sequence.
+This leads to interesting visual tradeoffs in time and space, and to new video applications.
+These include: (i) treatment of spatial artifacts (e.g., motionblur) by increasing the temporal resolution, and (ii) combination of input sequences of different space-time resolutions (e.g., NTSC, PAL, and even high quality still images) to generate a high quality video sequence.

 We further analyze and compare characteristics of temporal super-resolution to those of spatial super-resolution.
 These include: How many video cameras are needed to obtain increased resolution?
 What is the upper bound on resolution improvement via super-resolution?
+What is the optimal camera configuration for various scenarios?
 What is the temporal analogue to the spatial "ringing" effect?